 Edward M. Hundert, MD

-Dr. Hundert also serves as associate director of the HMS Center for Bioethics.
-Over the past 25 years, he has served as president of Case Western Reserve University, dean of the University of Rochester School of Medicine and Dentistry, and associate dean for student affairs at HMS.
+Edward M. Hundert is the Dean for Medical Education and the Daniel D. Federman, M.D.
+Professor in Residence of Global Health and Social Medicine and Medical Education at Harvard Medical School.
+Dr. Hundert also serves as Associate Director of the HMS Center for Bioethics.
+Over the past 25 years, he has served as President of Case Western Reserve University, Dean of the University of Rochester School of Medicine and Dentistry, and Associate Dean for Student Affairs at Harvard Medical School.
 An internationally known scholar, educator, psychiatrist, and ethicist, he has held professorial appointments in psychiatry, medical ethics, cognitive science, and medical humanities.
-His most recent duties at Harvard prior to his current position include directing the Academy Fellowship in Medical Education for HMS faculty and the Medical Ethics and Professionalism curriculum for HMS students.

-Dr. Hundert earned his bachelor’s degree in mathematics and the history of science and medicine, summa cum laude, from Yale University, where he received Yale’s Chittenden Prize, presented to the graduating senior with highest standing in mathematics or the natural sciences.
+Dr. Hundert earned his bachelor’s degree in mathematics and the history of science and medicine, summa cum laude, from Yale University, where he received Yale’s Chittenden Prize “to the graduating senior with highest standing in mathematics or the natural sciences.”
 He attended Oxford University as a Marshall Scholar, receiving the Batterbee Prize from Hertford College for “highest first class honours in philosophy, politics and economics.”
-Four years later he earned his MD from HMS, receiving the Sanger Prize for excellence in psychiatric research.
+Four years later he earned the M.D. from Harvard Medical School, receiving the Sanger Prize for “excellence in psychiatric research.”
 He completed his psychiatric residency at McLean Hospital, where he served as chief resident.
-He has received numerous teaching, mentoring, and diversity awards, and he was voted the “faculty member who did the most for the class” by HMS graduates in five different years.
+He has received numerous teaching, mentoring, and diversity awards, and he was voted the “faculty member who did the most for the class” by Harvard Medical School graduates in five different years.